hometownjlu/nomogram/README.md

 3. Removes applicants who applied multiple years by using only unique AAMC identification numbers.
 4. Filters applicant age to be greater than 26 years old to account for 6-year undergrad and med school programs.

-Name Cleaning in order to match by name:
+Full Name Cleaning in order to match by name it gets split:
 ```r
   distinct(userid, .keep_all = TRUE) %>%
   mutate(suffix = humaniformat::suffix(name)) %>%